sungchang79/RDS-FOR-SQLSERVER/zh/database-connection.md

 > [Caution]
 > When a port for the kernel, service, or an application program of Windows server is specified, database may not run properly.
 > When there is a change in the database port for a created database instance, database shall restart.
+> The user's ISP may block a well-known port for security purposes.
+In such cases, the user cannot access NHN Cloud's RDS and must use a different port number.

 ## VPC Subnet